Skip to main content

 Scope and objectives

-EcoeFISHent demonstrates a replicable, systemic and sustainable cluster for territorial deployment of the climate-neutral CE by creating six multilevel and synergic CVCs and by interconnecting blue-economies and green-economies.
-EcoeFISHent works to reconcile industrial and economic activities with marine ecosystems and marine protected areas.
+EcoeFISHent demonstrates a replicable systemic and sustainable cluster for territorial deployment of the climate-neutral circular economy by creating six multilevel and synergic circular value chains (CVC) interconnecting blue- and green-economies to reconcile human industrial and economic activities with marine ecosystems and marine protected areas.

 Key deliverables

-• Two industrial scale pilots for side-stream pre-treatment allowing the exploitation of valuable components in FFS (D.2.2 – WP2);
+1. Two industrial scale pilots for side stream pre-treatment allowing the exploitation of valuable components in FFS (D.2.2 – WP2);

-• Monitoring and management platform for the implementation and widening of the territorial cluster (connecting the nodes and monitoring the flows) (d1.5 – WP5);
+5. monitoring and management platform for the implementation and widening of the territorial cluster (connecting the nodes and monitoring the flows) (d1.5 – WP5).

-• Digital twin for replicability in other territories (D6.1 – WP6);
+6. Digital Twin for replicability in other territories (D6.1 – WP6);

 Key messages for project promoters

-• multi-CVCs to reach zero waste and 100 % circularity;
+• multi-circular value chains to reach zero waste and 100 % circularity;

 • connection between environmental, ecosystem, social and economic issues and challenges;

-• involvement of local authorities to update regulatory issues allowing the implementation of new processes;
+• needs to involve local authority for updating regulatory issues allowing the implementation of new processes;

-• push the requests for new regulation, new products and new systems based on circular approach for end users (consumers, citizens, retailers, fishermen, etc.).
+• pushing the request of new regulation, new products and new systems based on circular approach for the end users (consumers, citizens, retailers, fishermen).

 Description of future collaboration with CCRI-CSO